joelspadin-garmin/vscode-private-extension-manager/extension/README.md

 When publishing pre-release versions, it is reccomended to use pre-release sematic versioning, such as **1.0.0-beta.0**.

+## Extension Updates

+Private Extension Manager will periodically check your installed extensions for updates and notify you if any are found.
+You can adjust the check interval or disable it with the `privateExtensions.updateCheckInterval` setting.

+The Private Extensions sidebar panel will also indicate any extensions with new versions with a green arrow.
+Clicking it will update the extension.

+You will typically need to reload the Visual Studio Code window for an update to take effect.

 ## Remote Development

 When using a [remote development](https://code.visualstudio.com/docs/remote/remote-overview)